AmagiNet/Amagi/README.md

 Due to the difficulty of obtaining real hardware and free software, to make this possible, it is necessary to enable AMAGI - class II, III, IV.

-AMAGI class II : Some devices connected
+AMAGI class II : All devices connected

     - Are open devices :
         - are connected to a free network